APA in-text citation

 New to referencing?
 See the introduction to referencing.

-Create customised interactive examples of APA references and in-text citations with this online tool.
+references and in-text citations with this online tool.

 Basic format